Ralph H. Sees

 Instructor of Supply Chain & Info Systems

-Dr. Sees is an instructor of the Supply Chain and Information Systems Department after a career as a military medical logistician spanning 27 years.
+Dr. Sees is an Associate Teaching Professor of the Supply Chain and Information Systems Department after a career as a military medical logistician spanning 27 years.
 Prior to joining the Smeal College, Ralph worked for a major defense contractor as the principal consultant assisting the Department of Defense (Health Affairs) in the development and adoption of a SAP-based Enterprise Resource Planning software application designed to support intermediate-level medical logistics operations.
 His expertise is in healthcare supply chain operations, focusing on the federal government sector.
 He has held positions ranging from tactical unit and installation-level hospital operations, to major command and control headquarters, to strategic medical supply chain oversight in support of recent military operations.
 He has extensive experience in developing and deploying supply chain information systems, including the deployment of the first microcomputer-based medical logistics system within the U.S. Army Medical Department, the development and fielding of the automated system managing supply, biomedical and facility maintenance, property accountability operations and the Enterprise Resource Planning system supporting DoD healthcare logistics.
-Dr. Sees is the 2001 Military Health System Program Executive Officer's Information Technology Professional of the Year, and was the Association of Military Surgeons of the United States 2004 Paul F. Truran Medical Materiel and Logistics Management Award recepient.
+Dr. Sees is the 2001 Military Health System Program Executive Officer's Information Technology Professional of the Year, and was the Association of Military Surgeons of the United States 2004 Paul F. Truran Medical Materiel and Logistics Management Award recipient.

 Ph D, Business Logistics, Pennsylvania State University, 1999